 The elective deferral limit is the maximum contribution an employee can make towards a 401(K) retirement savings plan.
-Because of the slight increase in consumer price index last year, this contribution has gone up by $500 in 2015.
-In effect, the contribution limit increased from $17,500 in 2014 to $18,000 this year for employees with traditional and safe harbor 401(K) plans.
-In addition, contribution limits for SIMPLE 401(K) plans have gone up from $12,000 to $12,500.
+Because of the slight increase in consumer price index last year, this contribution has gone up by $500 in 2018.
+In effect, the contribution limit increased from $18,000 in 2017 to $18,500 this year for employees with traditional and safe harbor 401(K) plans.
+Contribution limits for SIMPLE 401(K) plans have not changed, and are still $12,500.

 As the name implies, the catch up contribution allows employees who have fallen behind on their 401(k) pension savings to make up for lost time.
 Individuals allowed to make this contribution must be aged 50 and above.
-The catch up contribution limit will now be capped at $6000 for safe harbor and traditional 401(Ks), which is $500 more than it was in 2014.
-Catch up contribution limits for employees participating in Simple 401(K) plans have increased from $2500 in 2014 to $3000 this year.
+The catch up contribution limit is capped at $6000 for safe harbor and traditional 401(Ks), which is the same as it was in 2017.
+Catch up contribution limits for employees participating in Simple 401(K) plans are still $3000 this year.

 Apart from elective employee deferrals and catch up contributions, employers can contribute to their workers’ 401(k) plans through match programs.
 It is always a good idea to participate in these plans if your employer offers one, since match programs offer free money for retirement savings, depending on the extent to which you take part in the plan.

 Employers typically contribute a percentage match for your contribution until you have contributed a certain percentage of your gross pay on your own.
 For example, they can match 100% of your contributions, up to 6% of your salary.